UBC Child Care (On-Campus)

 UBC Child Care Services provides about 600 spaces designed for the children of students, faculty and staff at UBC.
 Expansions at various locations will annually create more spaces, however the waiting lists tend to be long.
 All faculty and staff may apply for the UBC Child Care Waitlist.
-We suggest you inquire early about available space and the application process for access to the Provost’s Priority Childcare Placement (PCPP) program.
+We suggest you inquire early about available space.
+For information on Provost Office’s limited access Provost’s Priority Childcare Placement (PCPP) program see here.

 Other Childcare Options On-Campus

 University Hill Preschool: Established in 1966, University Hill Preschool (U-Hill) is a licensed non-profit preschool.
 The preschool offers a play-based program, which primarily follows the Reggio Emilia approach to teaching, but includes specific activities of the Montessori school as well, referred to as Exercises of Practical Life.
 More information can be found on their website.